hmcts/pcs-api/src/e2eTest/test-README.md

 | "Validation not found" | Check registration                          |
 | Locator failures       | Verify fieldName matches UI text/attributes |
 | Timeout errors         | Add explicit waits in components            |

+## 8. Visual Regression Testing

+This project uses visual testing to catch UI bugs.
+It works by comparing screenshots of the application against an approved "baseline" image.
+If the new screenshot is different, the test will fail.

+**How to Update Snapshots**

+You must update the baseline snapshot whenever you:
+Add a test for a new page.
+Make an intentional UI change (e.g., change a button color).

+To do this, run your test with the -u (or --update-snapshots) flag.

+**Update All Snapshots**
+npx playwright test --update-snapshots

+**Update a Single File**
+npx playwright test src/e2eTest/tests/createCase.visual.spec.ts -u

+**Reviewing Failures**
+When a test fails, open the Allure Report and look at the attachments:

+Baseline Screenshot: The old, "golden" image.

+Current Screenshot: The new image that failed.

+Diff Highlighted Screenshot: An image showing all changed pixels highlighted in red.
+This tells you exactly what broke.You must update the baseline snapshot whenever you: